Last Updated on February 20, 2021

 I used some outdoor stain that was left over from restaining our deck.
 This stain is super thick and dried really fast.
 I ended up later painting over the stain on the inside of the DIY bug house to make it brighter, but in the beginning I had no idea who I wanted to finish it.
 So everything got stain.

 After the stain has dried, it’s time for assembly.
-You can get all of the assembly instructions in the free woodworking plans.
-Here are some general building tips for your DIY bug house:
+You can get all of the assembly instructions in the woodworking plans.

 Once the DIY bug house is assembled, you can make the window insert for the front.
 My original plan was to purchase some plexiglass and cut it to size, but since at this time we’re still trying to maintain social distancing I searched around the house for something that could be used instead.